facebook/react-native-website/docs/testing-overview.md

 There are several libraries that can help you testing these:

 - React’s [Test Renderer](https://reactjs.org/docs/test-renderer.html), developed alongside its core, provides a React renderer that can be used to render React components to pure JavaScript objects, without depending on the DOM or a native mobile environment.
-- [`react-native-testing-library`](https://github.com/callstack/react-native-testing-library) builds on top of React’s test renderer and adds `fireEvent` and `query` APIs described in the next paragraph.
-- [`@testing-library/react-native`](https://www.native-testing-library.com/) is another alternative that also builds on top of React’s test renderer and adds `fireEvent` and `query` APIs described in the next paragraph.
+- [React Native Testing Library](https://callstack.github.io/react-native-testing-library/) builds on top of React’s test renderer and adds `fireEvent` and `query` APIs described in the next paragraph.

 > Component tests are only JavaScript tests running in Node.js environment.
 They do _not_ take into account any iOS, Android, or other platform code which is backing the React Native components.
 It follows that they cannot give you a 100% confidence that everything works for the user.
 If there is a bug in the iOS or Android code, they will not find it.